Finance Planning for Expat Coaches

 Depending on your type of business, you should have a current account that balances your company’s investments and costs.
 Please separate your private and company accounts.
 My business is cyclical, and once I understand the cost and earning cycle, I can prepare myself better for downtime.
 For example, I have a lot of annual invoices in January, but January is often a slow month.
 It’s generally better to split invoices into smaller parts.
 When you ask the insurance provider, they are often willing to support you on a payment plan.
 If you want to be ahead of your costs, ask for larger invoices and pay them as soon as possible.

 One cardinal rule is that I pay all my vendors in advance so that they always get their money.
 This means that I have to budget their quarterly invoices, too, and it has happened once or twice that I had to put a service on hold because of a lack of funding.
+Another principle I have developed is to check my account twice or thrice a week, sometimes even daily.
+I will issue an invoice once the service has been delivered or the booking has been confirmed.

 Many large relocation companies and training agencies have very long payment periods.
 I suffered greatly from these in the early years of my business.
 I had delivered a service but sometimes was only paid 60 to 90 days later.
 Occasionally, invoices got lost in cost center discussions and destructive processes.
-Once, an invoice was not paid by the company I worked with for over two years.
+Once, the company I worked with did not pay an invoice for over two years, but I kept following up.
+I became more careful about the agreements in the contracts and followed up on outstanding invoices faster.
+Although I still see room for improvement, my financial stress eased greatly when I started using a tool for small businesses called BEXIO.

 Even though Finance is not my favorite subject, I discovered that if I research more about a topic, I can reduce hassle and costs for my business.
 For example, I clarified how the VAT system works when working across borders.
 On invoices I received from service providers outside of Switzerland, I asked them to change their invoices so that my company would show as responsible for VAT.
 I also found a good rule for issuing invoices for service providers located out of Switzerland.